3choff/FastWhisperAPI/README.md

 - `vad_filter`: Whether to apply a voice activity detection filter.
 This is an optional parameter.
 Default is False.
 - `min_silence_duration_ms`: The minimum duration of silence to be considered as a pause.
 This is an optional parameter.
 Default is 1000.
 - `response_format`: The format of the response.
 This is an optional parameter.
 The options are 'text', 'verbose_json'.
 Default is 'text'.
 - `timestamp_granularities`: The granularity of the timestamps.
 This is an optional parameter.
 The options are 'segment', 'word'.
-Default is 'segment'.
-This is a string and not an array like the OpenAI model, and the timestamps will be returned only if the response_format is set to verbose_json.
+Default is 'segment'. **This is a string and not an array like the OpenAI API**, and the timestamps will be returned only if the response_format is set to verbose_json.

 ### Example curl request